atolab/zenoh-web/content/docs/migration_1.0/Python.md

 session.declare_subscriber(zenoh.handlers.Callback(on_sample, on_done))
 ```

-NOTE: ⚠️ Passing drop-callback in a tuple will no more work as expected, as the drop callback will never be executed.
+NOTE: ⚠️ Passing drop-callback in a tuple will no longer work as expected, as the drop callback will never be executed.
 To ease migration and avoid surprises, a warning will be displayed in this case.

 ## Value is gone, long live ZBytes